 The SNRA process provides a broad analysis of the risks from the varied threats and hazards faced by the Nation.
-This assessment finds that a wide range of threats and hazards pose a significant threat to the Nation, affirming the need for an all-threats/hazards, capability-based approach to preparedness.
+As noted previously, the assessment finds that a wide range of threats and hazards pose a significant threat to the Nation, affirming the need for an all-threats/hazards, capability-based approach to preparedness planning.
+Many opportunities exist to implement broad preparedness strategies that cut across many different threats and hazards.

 The SNRA is designed to inform prioritization and tradeoff decisions by enabling the analysis of which capabilities are likely to have an impact at reducing identified high-risk events.
-Using the SNRA, the whole community can better understand which scenarios are more likely to impact them, what the consequences would be, and what risks merit special attention.
+Using the SNRA, the homeland security enterprise can better understand which scenarios are more likely to impact them, what the consequences would be, and which risks merit special attention.

-The SNRA process will continue to be implemented in support of the National Preparedness Goal, the National Preparedness System, and the all-hazards, capability-based planning approach to national risk management.
-Although the development and update of the SNRA are important steps, further analysis through the implementation of regional- and community-level risk assessments will help communities better understand their risks and form a foundation for their own security and resilience.
+The SNRA process will continue to be implemented in support of PKEMRA and PPD-8 to inform the National Preparedness Goal, National Preparedness System, and its all-hazards, capability-based planning approach to national risk management.
+Although the development and update of the SNRA are important steps, further analysis through the use of regional- and community-level risk assessments will help communities better understand their risks and form a foundation for their own security and resilience.
 The Nation's preparedness is dependent on whole community partners understanding the risks they face across all levels of government.
-In conjunction with local, regional/metropolitan state, tribal, territorial, insular area, and Federal partners, the SNRA process will be further implemented and refined in order to serve as a unifying national risk profile helping to facilitate preparedness efforts across the Nation.
+In conjunction with local, regional/metropolitan, state, tribal, territorial, insular area, and Federal partners, the SNRA process will be further implemented and refined in order to serve as a unifying national risk profile helping to facilitate preparedness efforts across the Nation.